GuillaumeDescombes/py-kms/docs/Getting Started.md

 To stop `pykms_Server.py`, in the same bash window where code running, simply press `CTRL+C`.
 Alternatively, in a new bash window, use `kill <pid>` command (you can type `ps aux` first and have the process <pid>) or `killall <name_of_server>`.

+### Web-Interface
+As you may have noticed, the Docker container contains a web-interface, replacing the old GUI.
+If you want to launch it manually, checkout this [issue discussion](https://github.com/Py-KMS-Organization/py-kms/issues/100#issuecomment-1710827824) to learn more.

 ### Quick Guide
 The following are just some brief notes about parameters handling.
 For a more detailed description see [here](Usage.md).